-Do you have a dream of becoming a keynote speaker?
-How would that dream feel to you?
+Do you have a dream of making it as a keynote speaker?
+What would that dream feel like for you?

-You on a stage, the spotlight is on you, your heart is beating, the applause slowly ebbs away - and now is your big moment.
+You on a stage, the spotlight is on you, your heart is pounding, the applause is slowly dying down - and now is your big moment.

 You take a deep breath and start your keynote.
 The audience listens to you spellbound, because you are the keynote speaker everyone has been waiting for.

 Maybe sometimes you have thoughts in your head that just need to get out.
-Stories that you want to tell.
-Anecdotes to make everyone think.
+Stories you want to tell.
+Anecdotes with which you make everyone think.

 You want to share all this with the world, you want to touch and inspire others with your stories.

-As a keynote speaker you have the opportunity to bring topics that concern you or products you believe in to a large audience.
-But many still do not dare to take the step to Speaker training to go.
+As a keynote speaker, you have the opportunity to bring topics you care about or even products you believe in to a large audience.
+However, many do not yet dare to take the step to become a Speaker training to go.

-Often because they think the market is completely saturated.
-That's true.
-In part.
-There are a lot of keynote speakers out there.
+Often because they think the market is completely oversaturated.
+It is.
+Partially.
+There are tons of keynote speakers out there.

 But that shouldn't be an obstacle for you.
-You just need to know how to leave this grey mass behind.
-So dare and take that step.
-It's worth it - and it's worth it NOW!
+You just need to know how to leave that grey mass behind.
+So dare and take the step.
+It's worth it - and it's worth it right NOW!

-A keynote speaker is an expert who shares his or her knowledge on a specific topic with the audience.
+A keynote speaker is an expert who shares his or her expertise on a particular topic with the audience.

-Keynote speakers frequently give lectures on topics related to personal development, entrepreneurship or society.
+Keynote speakers often speak on topics related to personal development, entrepreneurship or society.

-Their aim is to share their knowledge or provide food for thought that the audience is invited to reflect critically.
+In doing so, they pursue the goal of sharing their knowledge or providing food for thought that invites the audience to reflect critically.

-Keynote speakers are therefore often invited to company events to get the audience in the right mood for a particular topic.
+Keynote speakers are therefore often invited to corporate events to get the audience in the mood for a particular topic.

-The keynote itself is often characterized by storytelling and personal anecdotes that are intended to trigger the audience emotionally.
+The keynote itself often features storytelling and personal anecdotes designed to emotionally trigger the audience.

-An emotional trigger helps to arouse interest in the topic.
-This is especially important in rather dry topics, where only numbers, data and facts are involved.
+An emotional trigger namely helps to arouse interest in the topic.
+This is especially important for rather dry topics that only deal with numbers, data and facts.

-A keynote speaker is therefore not only a mediator of knowledge, but also a motivator.
+A keynote speaker is therefore not only a provider of knowledge, but also a motivator.
 The decisive keyword in this context is Infotainment.

-This means the skilful combination of knowledge and entertainment.
-And these are ultimately the two most important qualities a good keynote speaker must have.
+This means the clever combination of knowledge and entertainment.
+And these are ultimately the two most important qualities that a good keynote speaker must possess.

 On the one hand, he must master rhetoric at the highest level.
 On the other hand, he must be an expert in a certain field (e.g. digitalization).

-If this is the case, a good keynote speaker can achieve great things.
-Steve Jobs can be mentioned here as a model example.
+When this is the case, a good keynote speaker can make a big impact.
+Steve Jobs can be mentioned here as a prime example.

-This has basically made a topic (computers) that was boring for many people acceptable.
-And this by cleverly combining dry knowledge with entertainment.
+Basically, he has made a topic that many consider boring (computers) presentable.
+And he did this by cleverly combining dry knowledge with entertainment.

-How does one become a keynote speaker?
-Can anyone make their way onto the big stage?
-Is there an appropriate training?
+How does one actually become a keynote speaker?
+Can anyone make it to the big stage?
+Is there a corresponding training?

-One thing first: Keynotespeaker is not a protected job title.
-Basically anyone can call themselves that.
-However, there are only a few keynotespeakers who really know their trade.
+One thing up front: keynote speaker is not a protected job title.
+Basically, anyone can call themselves one.
+However, there are only a few keynote speakers who really understand their craft.

-So if you have the goal of enriching the world with your own knowledge and a specific message, then you should also think about an appropriate education.
+So, if one's goal is to enrich the world with one's knowledge and a special message, then one should also consider appropriate training.

-In such an education you will get the necessary knowledge to learn how to effectively control the stage!
+In such a training you get the necessary knowledge at hand, with which you learn to control the stage effectively!

 The key word here is: Rhetoric!
 And rhetoric is a craft like any other.
 That means: You can learn it.
 With the right methods and a little practice, you too can make the leap onto the big stage.

-Overview: That's what you learn in keynote speaker training:
+Overview: Here's what you'll learn in keynote speaker training:

 The difference between the right word and the almost right word is the same difference as between lightning and a firefly.

-Do you want to make the world a better place as a keynote speaker?
-Then the stage is the perfect place to make yourself heard.
-There you can communicate your thoughts clearly and carry them out into the world.
+Want to make the world a better place as a keynote speaker?
+Then the stage is the perfect place to make your voice heard.
+It's where you can communicate your thoughts clearly and get them out into the world.

-Because sometimes just one speech is enough to change the world.
+Because sometimes all it takes is one speech to change the world.
 Martin Luther King's speech "I have a dream" is the best example of this.
-It was heard by millions of people at the same time and led to the whole of America rebelling against racism.
+It was heard by millions of people at the same time and led to all of America rising up against racism.

 As a keynote speaker you can make your company better known.
 The stage is also a perfect platform for individual entrepreneurs such as trainers, coaches and consultants to draw attention to themselves.